EXCLUSIVE-Banks did not do enough to police FIFA transactions, says global agency

 FATF, whose members include the U.S., China, Brazil, Switzerland and many other European countries, said that an "ongoing public debate about the integrity of an entity should raise flags to financial institutions.
 As a result they should treat customers that are related to that entity as high risk customers."

 Reuters was told about the statement, which appears to be dated June 16, by a European official with knowledge of the FIFA case.
-It can be found through a Google search but is no longer accessible through the FATF website.
+It can be found through a Google search but does not appear to be accessible through the FATF website.
+FATF officials could not be immediately reached for comment on why that was the case.

-FATF President Roger Wilkins told Reuters that he had taken the decision to remove the statement from the agency's website over concerns about its phrasing and a lack of concrete evidence to support the claims.

-"We don't want to interfere with ongoing investigations and the way it's phrased could be misconstrued," he said, speaking by telephone from Brisbane where FATF is meeting.

 NARCOTICS CONTROL REPORT